sfc9982/sfc9982/README.md

 ## 🤔 I’m looking for help with ...

-  - Linear Algebra and Advanced Math
+  - NLP
-  - Programming
+  - Cybersecurity
-  - Study
+  - DevOps

 ## 📫 Get in touch: